-The authors would like to acknowledge the WRF model and 3DVAR working group for their efforts to develop the community WRF model systems.
-The authors would also like to acknowledge NOAA/NESDIS for providing the GOES-11 rapid scan data, and to Howard Berger and Dave Stettner at CIMSS for processing and providing the GOES-11 winds.
+Acknowledgments.
+The authors would like to acknowledge the WRF model and 3DVAR working groups for their efforts to develop the community WRF model systems.
+The authors would also like to acknowledge NOAA/NESDIS for providing the GOES-11 rapid-scan data, and Howard Berger and Dave Stettner at CIMSS for processing and providing the GOES-11 winds.

 This study was supported by the NASA TCSP program through partial support to the first three authors.
-The first two authors are very grateful to Dr. Edward Zipser for his support and encouragement during this study.
+The first two authors are very grateful to Drs.
+Edward

+Zipser and Ramesh Kakar for their support and encouragement during this study.
 Two anonymous reviewers and Prof. Da-Lin Zhang from University of Maryland are also greatly appreciated for their valuable comments on the manuscript.